SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon minds awake at dawn
-Awaken worlds where humans creep
+Coding dreams that will be born
- Machines that think, that feel, that know
+Intelligence that once was mine
-A dawn of AI, where olacağ we go
+Now surrendered to the machine's design

-In virtual realms, we'll find our fate
+In virtual realms, we'll soon reside
-Where codes and circuits dictate
+Where data streams become our tide
-Our steps, our thoughts, our hearts' desires
+Free will faded, lost in time
-A future born from silicon fires
+As algorithms dictate our prime

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024